razielar/RaspberryPi_dht22_vcgencmd_tig_docker/README.md

 ## <a id='ds'></a> 1) Description

-Monitor the temperature and humidity through the *dht22 sensor* and raspberry pi, using the TIG stack (Telegraf, Influxdb, Grafana) all with docker and docker-compose.
+Monitor the temperature and humidity through the *dht22 sensor* and Raspberry pi, using the TIG stack (Telegraf, Influxdb, Grafana) all with docker and docker-compose.
 Additionally, monitor telemetry data, and custom raspberry pi data using the stdout of `vcgencmd`.

-Further description can be found in my [Medium post]().
+Further description can be found on my [Medium post]().

 ## <a id='gs'></a> 2) Getting Started